In order to progress to dissertation stage, students must, in addition to passing their 20 courses, fulfil the following

 All candidates for the Ph.D. must pass examinations in German and either French or Italian.
 Each examination will involve translating one page (approximately 200 words) of scholarly prose accurately and into idiomatic English, and then writing a short summary, not a translation, of a second passage.
 The exam is two hours long.
-Use of a dictionary is permitted.
+Use of a paper dictionary is permitted.
 Students are urged to attempt these examinations as early in their careers as possible.
 The examinations will be given in October and March at dates set by the Graduate Chair; in exceptional circumstances, they may be offered at other times.
-The modern examination requirement should be fulfilled by the end of the student’s third year.
+The modern languages examination requirement should be fulfilled by the end of the student’s third year.
 Failure to pass these exams in a timely fashion may constitute grounds for dismissal from the program.

 The Qualifying Examination is given before the beginning of the student’s fourth semester, normally immediately before classes begin in January.

 The exam, which is set and graded by examiners appointed by the Graduate Group Chair, has both written and oral components, as follows:

 - Translation Examination in one ancient language: the student translates three passages from the four offered by the examiners (time: usually 2 hours).
 The student will have an opportunity to draw up a list of authors and texts with which s/he feels familiar, and the examination will be prepared in conjunction with that list.
 NB: if a student passes the language component at the Qualifying Exam stage to a sufficiently high standard (deemed “high pass”), s/he may be exempted from the requirement to take that language at the Preliminary Exam stage.

 - History Examination: from a list of approximately twenty questions on two historical fields the student writes answers to three, two from one subject area and one from the other field.
 The student also selects two other questions, one from each field, to be answered in the oral examination (time: usually 2 hours).